 He flicked off ash, and it swirled away into the cold night.

-‘Take you back inside and make love to you,’ he’d wanted to say.
-But he’d just said, ‘Dunno.
-What do you want to do?’
+“Take you back inside and make love to you,” he’d wanted to say.
+But he’d said, “Dunno.
+What do you want to do?”

-She’d given him that look, that exasperated please-make-an-effort sigh.
-‘I want to do what you want to do.’
+She’d given him that look, that exasperated sigh.
+“I want to do what you want to do.”

 What if he’d said it?
-Said that he wanted to take her to bed and never let her leave, wanted to fuck her until she couldn’t walk, wanted to make love until she whispered his name with each exhalation and held him and said she’d never leave?
+Said that he wanted to take her to bed and never let her leave, wanted to fuck her senseless, wanted to make love until she whispered his name with each exhalation and held him and said she’d never leave?